Beth is a professional author and mom. Autumn is her favorite season of the year, as long as it isn't commercialized to death.

 What Does It Mean to "Own" a Role

 Some days ago an acquaintance and I were talking about films and movies when the subject of our favorite performances came up.
 Not surprisingly, we had some agreed favorites as well as argued favorites.
 We also discussed some of what we thought were the very best owned portrayals in film history.
 By owned we were referring to actors/actresses who gave such a tremendous performance with a certain character that we just can't imagine anyone else ever topping them in any remake imaginable.

-After the discussion I began to think about my personal choices for best owned movie roles and compiled a list and narrowed it down to the top 33 to present here.
+After the discussion, I began to think about my personal choices for best-owned movie roles, compiled a list, and narrowed it down to the top 33 to present here.
 Why 33?
-No particular reason except I'm kind of fond of that number.
+No particular reason, except that I'm kind of fond of that number.
 Some of the names on this list won't surprise anyone, but I'm sure a few of them probably will.
 Some of these performances are from movies I didn't even particularly care for.
 However, all of the individuals mentioned performed exemplary work and I feel they deserve a place on the list.

 From #33 to #1:

 33 - Alan Rickman as Severus Snape